Tuesday's free racing tips: six horses to consider putting in your multiple bets

 Looking for free bets?
 Racing Post have got the best offers, all in one place.
 Visit racingpost.com/freebets to find out more.

-- Hexham Placepot tips: Robbie Wilders takes aim at the £50,000 guarantee
+- The Punt Acca: Laurence Morter's three horse racing tips at Leicester and Redcar on Tuesday

-- The Punt Acca: Lee Sharp's three horse racing tips from Brighton and Nottingham on Tuesday
+- Lingfield Placepot tips: Robbie Wilders' selections for the £50,000 guaranteed pool

 - Spotlight Lucky 15 tips: four horses to back on Monday

-- The Punt Acca: Harry Wilson looks to follow up Friday's 2-1 winner with three tips from Redcar and Windsor
+- The Punt Acca: Harry Wilson looks to follow up last week's 13-2 winner with tips from Huntingdon, Yarmouth and Leicester

-- Hexham Placepot tips: Robbie Wilders takes aim at the £50,000 guarantee
+- The Punt Acca: Laurence Morter's three horse racing tips at Leicester and Redcar on Tuesday

-- The Punt Acca: Lee Sharp's three horse racing tips from Brighton and Nottingham on Tuesday
+- Lingfield Placepot tips: Robbie Wilders' selections for the £50,000 guaranteed pool

 - Spotlight Lucky 15 tips: four horses to back on Monday

-- The Punt Acca: Harry Wilson looks to follow up Friday's 2-1 winner with three tips from Redcar and Windsor
+- The Punt Acca: Harry Wilson looks to follow up last week's 13-2 winner with tips from Huntingdon, Yarmouth and Leicester